AmyWeitzman/House-Hunt/README.md

 # Welcome to HOUSE HUNT!

 HOUSE HUNT is basically like a physical version of the game Scattergories, with a few unique twists.
-Just like in Scattergories, you will be given a letter and a set of categories and your task will be to come up with something that starts with that letter for each category.
+Just like in Scattergories, you will be given a letter and a set of categories, and you must come up with something that starts with that letter for each category.
 The catch?
-The items you come up with must be physical items around the house and you will have to search for them.
+The items you come up with must be physically located around the house and you must find them.
 Perfect for those quarantined at home :house:!

 Another feature that sets this game apart from how Scattergories is normally played (and brings a more modern twist) is that this game requires the use of your cell phone :iphone:.
 Most parts of the game will be done automatically through texting and taking pictures.